isomerpages/imda-codesg/pages/features-content/2019-05-31-bigger-and-better-than-before-the-tech-pals-are-back.md

 For more on Tech Pals, check out our videos here!

-To find out more about other events and activities, please click here
+To find out more about other events and activities, please click [here](/events/roadshows-and-exhibitions/).